-Arts Extension Service continues to be dedicated in supporting artists and arts organizations through education and information.
+Arts Extension Service continues to be dedicated in supporting artists and arts organizations by providing education and information.
 Find a list below of resources of opportunities for artists, arts managers, and arts instructors.
 We are updating this list weekly.
 Find additional shared resources on our Instagram and Facebook pages.

 See a message from Dee Boyle-Clapp, Director of Arts Extension Service, about arts organizations navigating the coronavirus (COVID-19) in this time of crisis.